jltaylor-us/StardewRangeHighlight/README.md

 You can also configure whether to show the inner and outer ranges of bombs, and whether to show the ranges of "ticking" bombs placed on the ground.

+Finally, the Show*THING*Range options allow you to turn off highlighting of *thing* completely.
+(Maybe you don't want to see it.
+Maybe some other mod is already provides highlighting.
+In any case, it's not going to hurt my feelings if you want to disable some features.)

 ## For mod developers

 This mod provides an API for adding highlighting to items and buildings.